 The company or organization must have access to a health care professional who is duly authorized to collect nasopharyngeal and nasal specimens for their staff.
 For more information about the health care professionals authorized to collect these specimens, see Order No. 2020-087 of the Minister of Health and Social Services issued on November 4, 2020 (PDF 160 Kb).

-The health care professional and staff concerned commit to completing short training sessions on how to use rapid antigen tests, biosafety and how to use the online query tool to enter test results.
+The health care professional and staff concerned commit to completing short training sessions on how to use rapid antigen tests and biosafety.

 Free and informed consent from staff